particle-iot/docs/src/content/reference/datasheets/b-series/sulu.md

 - Maximum bus speed is 400 kHz
 - External pull-up resistors are recommended for I2C as the internal pull-up is 13K.
 - If not using I2C, pins D0 and D1 can be used as GPIO or analog input.
+- The PMIC and Fuel Gauge are on a separate, dedicated I2C interface and do not affect `Wire`.

 ### PWM